Maine Bicycle Accidents: Failure to Leave Adequate Room When Passing

 Negligent motor vehicle drivers can be liable for all damages sustained as a result of the bike accident, including medical bills, lost wages, pain and suffering, and future disability.Peter Thompson & Associates: Zealous Advocacy for Injured Bikers

 At Peter Thompson & Associates, we have represented injured bicycle riders across the state of Maine for decades.
 Our seasoned attorney team will help you to obtain a full and complete recovery from the negligent driver that caused your injuries.
-Call us today at 1 (800) 804-2004 to schedule a free initial consultation at one of our conveniently located offices in Falmouth, Bangor, and Portland.
+Call us today at 1 (800) 804-2004 to schedule an initial consultation at one of our conveniently located offices in Falmouth, Bangor, and Portland.